qolc-lang/QolC/README.md

 	gpa @= (grade * credits)/credits;
 	```

 	As you can notice in QolC, we have strong and dynamic data types.
-So we can declare \
+So we can declare\
 	something like "counter" that has no type.
-But, giving it a specific value will determine \
+But, giving it a specific value will determine <br >
 	its type dynamically.

 	Next, we can define a function :